muj-i/flutter_news_reader/README.md

 News Reader integrates the following packages to enhance functionality:
 - `http: ^1.1.0:` Allows you to perform HTTP requests and interact with APIs.
 - `shimmer: ^3.0.0:` Provides a shimmer effect for your UI to indicate loading or progress.
-- `flutter_iconly: ^1.0.2:` Gives you access to a wide range of Font Awesome icons for stylish visuals in your app.
+- `font_awesome_flutter: ^10.5.0:` Gives you access to a wide range of Font Awesome icons for stylish visuals in your app.
 - `flutter_launcher_icons:` ^0.13.1: Simplifies the generation of launcher icons on various platforms, making it easier to customize your app's icons.
 - `flutter_riverpod: ^2.4.1:` A Flutter state management library that is easy to use and provides a robust solution for managing your app's state.
 - `connectivity_plus: ^4.0.2:` Helps you monitor and access network connectivity information in your Flutter app.